cocomarine/weather-app/README.md

 ## Setup & getting started
 - Create a fork of this repo and clone the fork.
 - Change directory into the cloned folder and install project dependencies.
 This app requires React, Axios and dev dependencies RTL.
-- To test the app, run ``` npm test```.
+- To test the app, run `npm test`.
-- To start the app, run ``` npm start```.
+- To start the app, run `npm start`.
 This starts the app at http://localhost:3000.

 ## Using the app
 Start by typing the name of a UK city in the search box and click 'search'.
 This will render the summaries of 5 day weather forecasts for that city.
-Hoover over and press any of the forecast to get more detailed forecasts including max and min temperatures, humidity and wind speed and direction.
+Hoover over and press any of the forecast to get more details including max and min temperatures, humidity, wind speed and direction.
 If the searched city is not found or wrong name is input, an error message is displayed.

 Use the toggle button to switch between light and dark mode.

 ## Future work
 If I have more time, I would like to add these:
 - Making the app responsive to many different devices
 - Improving UI for the detailed forecast of a specific day and theme toggle button
 - Adding functionality of showing a UK map with the city location marked
+- More tests for the current and future work

 ------------------